 Manage Online Reviews

 Always encourage reviews, even if they aren’t entirely positive.
 Sometimes the best reviews are detailed and honest.
 Having a lot of positive reviews is ideal, of course, as they can overshadow negative comments.
 To ensure that your reviews are fair and mostly favorable, keep customer service at its best.

 Protecting the integrity of your brand is vital.
-Be proactive, create a disaster plan, and form solid rapports offline.
-This will insulate not only your company and staff, but your products and services as well.
+Be proactive, create a disaster plan, and form solid rapport offline.
+This will insulate not only your company and staff but your products and services as well.